-Multiple myeloma (MM) is a hematological malignancy defined by plasma cell proliferation and excessive production of the abnormal immunoglobulin monoclonal protein (M-protein).
+MM is a hematological malignancy defined by plasma cell proliferation and excessive production of the abnormal immunoglobulin monoclonal protein (M-protein).
 Patients commonly experience fatigue and bone pain, as well as renal or nervous system problems, recurring infections, and fever.
-In Canada, an estimated 4,100 individuals had NDMM and approximately 1,750 deaths due to MM occurred in 2024 and it is estimated that there were 1,895 patients with transplant-eligible (TE) NDMM living in Canada as of 2024.
+In Canada, an estimated 4,100 individuals had NDMM and approximately 1,750 deaths due to MM occurred in 2024, and it is estimated that there were 1,895 patients with transplant-eligible NDMM living in Canada as of 2024.
 Despite treatment advances in recent years, MM remains incurable, and patients face a poor prognosis with a five-year survival rate of approximately 50%.
-Moreover, most patients with MM relapse and many develop refractoriness to commonly used treatments.
-However, treatment with ASCT among patients with NDMM is associated with significantly improved clinical outcomes and considered the standard of care for TE NDMM.
-According to the clinical experts consulted for this review, for patients with TE NDMM, the current treatment consists of a multi-phase approach including induction therapy, ASCT (with high-dose chemotherapy) with or without consolidation therapy, followed by maintenance therapy.
-Because patients are not cured and will eventually relapse, there is a need for new treatments that will result in deepened response, higher levels of minimal residual disease (MRD) negativity, and longer remissions.
+Moreover, most patients with MM experience a disease relapse and many develop refractoriness to commonly used treatments.
+However, treatment with ASCT among patients with NDMM is associated with significantly improved clinical outcomes and is considered the standard of care for transplant-eligible NDMM.
+According to the clinical experts consulted for this review, for patients with transplant-eligible NDMM, the current treatment consists of a multiphase approach including induction therapy and ASCT (with high-dose chemotherapy) with or without consolidation therapy, followed by maintenance therapy.
+Because patients are not cured and will eventually relapse, there is a need for new treatments that will result in deepened response, higher levels of MRD negativity, and longer remissions.

-Daratumumab has been approved by Health Canada for use in combination with bortezomib, lenalidomide (R), and dexamethasone, followed by maintenance treatment in combination with lenalidomide, for the treatment of adult patients with NDMM who are eligible for ASCT.
+Daratumumab has been approved by Health Canada for use in combination with bortezomib, lenalidomide, and dexamethasone, followed by maintenance treatment in combination with lenalidomide, for the treatment of adult patients with NDMM who are eligible for ASCT.
 Daratumumab is a fully human immunoglobulin G1 monoclonal antibody.
-It is available as single-dose vial solution for subcutaneous injection and the dosage recommended in the product monograph is 1800 mg.
+It is available as a single-dose vial solution for subcutaneous (SC) injection, and the dosage recommended in the product monograph is 1,800 mg.